Delta Kappa: Merger

 In an attempt to save the remaining chapters and preserve some unity, the fraternity began looking at other organizations for a merger.
 Fraternities with active chapters at the six schools where Delta Kappa was active were not considered.
 Of the remaining organizations, Sigma Pi fraternity was chosen since it was considered best at fulfilling the goals of its members.

 With the approval of the Delta Kappa convention in July 1964 and the Sigma Pi convention in September, the two fraternities completed the merger in late 1964.
 Of the six chapters, four (Wisconsin-Milwaukee, Wisconsin-Stout, Milton, and Western State College of Colorado) became Sigma Pi chapters.
 The chapter at Wisconsin-Oshkosh decided to go its own way and affiliate with Delta Sigma Phi fraternity.
 The chapter at Ithaca College (which is not a SUNY institution) became a local fraternity.

 With the merger, Sigma Pi gave the joining Delta Kappa chapters designations starting with Delta to help maintain their sense of history; this diverged from the standard naming order since at that time its new chapters were being named in the Gamma series.
 Sigma Pi also initiated any Delta Kappa alumni who wished to attend their initiation ceremonies.

 After the merger, Sigma Pi made an effort to reach out to Delta Kappa alumni in Wisconsin by colonizing at schools that once had DK chapters or where alumni were nearby.
 Between 1966 and 1971, five chapters were chartered at Wisconsin-Stevens Point, Wisconsin-Oshkosh, Wisconsin-Whitewater, Wisconsin-Platteville, and Wisconsin-LaCrosse.
 When the SUNY ban on national fraternities was lifted in 1976, Sigma Pi contacted the surviving chapters of Delta Kappa in New York state but there was little interest in joining a national organization again.

 Symbols

 The Delta Kappa motto was "True leadership is possible only through honorable and upright living."
 Its slogan was Korufaios, Kathapos, and Kosmos.
 The fraternity's colors were white and maroon.

 The fraternity's badge was a triangle with a black center with the Greek letters Δ and Κ in gold.
 The Greek letter of the chapter name was attached to the badge and served as a guard.
 The Delta Kappa recognition pin featured the letters Δ and Κ joined at the middle.

 Delta Kappa's flower was the red rose.'
 Its jewels were the pearl and the ruby.
-It publications included annual The Kappan and the The Deltan was a newsletter that was published at the discretion of the national officers, starting in 1958.
+It publications included annual The Kappan and The Deltan was a newsletter that was published at the discretion of the national officers, starting in 1958.